SODALITE-EU/ide/README.md

 ## Requirements
 Install the Eclipse Modeling Tools instance from [here](https://www.eclipse.org/downloads/)
-Note: SODALITE IDE in the version 2019-09 R (4.13.0) of the Eclipse Modeling Tools, which can be downloaded from [here](https://www.eclipse.org/downloads/packages/release/2019-12/r/eclipse-modeling-tools)
+Note: SODALITE IDE has been tested in the version 2019-09 R (4.13.0) of the Eclipse Modeling Tools, which can be downloaded from [here](https://www.eclipse.org/downloads/packages/release/2019-12/r/eclipse-modeling-tools)

 ## IDE Installation from the Sodalite IDE update site
 Install the Sodalite IDE into the Eclipse Modeling Tools instance using this [update site](https://raw.githubusercontent.com/SODALITE-EU/ide/master/dsl/org.sodalite.IDE.parent/org.sodalite.IDE.repository/target/repository).